freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/introduction-to-html-css-question-b.md

 ## --text--

-Between HTML and CSS, which would you use for putting paragraphs of text on a webpage?
+Between HTML and CSS, which should you use to add paragraphs of text on a webpage?

 ## --answers--

-You should use CSS to put paragraphs on your website.
+CSS

 ---

-You should use JavaScript for putting paragraphs on your website.
+JavaScript

 ---

-You should use HTML for putting paragraphs on your website.
+HTML

 ## --video-solution--